koreo-dev/koreo-core/docs/workflow.md

 This is a special step intended to define the entry-point for a `Workflow`.
 `spec.configStep` shares most of the same options as other `spec.steps`.
-However, there are three aspects which are unique about `spec.configStep`.

-The most important is that the 'parent' will be provided to this step as `inputs.parent`.
+The most important different is that the 'parent' will be provided to this step as `inputs.parent`.
 This enables validation of configuration and provides the ability to construct a well-structured, validated "config" that will be available to other steps.
 It also helps to prevent accidental tight-coupling of logic to a specific CRD.
 In practice we have found this to result in more